NeuralNetworkVerification/Marabou/README.md

 ### Using Python interface
-The *maraboupy/examples* folder contains several python scripts and Jupyter notebooks that can be used starting points.
+The *maraboupy/examples* folder contains several python scripts and Jupyter notebooks that can be used as starting points.

 ### Using the Divide and Conquer (DNC) mode
 In the DNC mode, activated by *--dnc* Marabou decomposes the problem into *n0*